kumu/docs/guides/computed-fields.md

 You can create a computed field in one of two ways:

-1. Add a new field and then click on the field label to access the settings.
-You'll see an "expression" input under "Advanced Settings" where you can type the expression (no `=` required).
+1. Type `= expression` into any field value and it will convert that field to a computed field using the specified expression.
-1. Type the expression into the value input the first time you create a field from the profile of the element.
-Make sure to include `=`before your expression.
+1. Click on the label of any field from the profile and then use the dropdown menu to access the settings.
+Under "Advanced Settings" you'll see an "expression" input where you can type the expression (no `=` required).

 ## Supported syntax